Alpha Male traits: 10 Telltale Signs he is a Highly Evolved, Deeply Masculine Alpha Male.

 Sign number 9: He connects to the soul in others

 To influence anybody deeply, an alpha male would have to really connect to the soul of other men around him.
-He would have to inspire – and to do that, he has to reach deeply into someone and speak to who they are beneath all the surface small talk.
+He would have to inspire.
+To do that, he has to reach deeply into someone and speak to who they are, beneath all the surface “small talk”.

 When a man or woman cares to connect to the soul of the people they care about, it’s a sign that they are not just in it for themselves.
 When a man can care in this way, he has a whole lot more power in a tribe, and with his woman.

-You see, it’s not about proving anything to anyone, instead it’s about what’s real.
+You see, it’s not about always proving yourself to people.
+Instead, it’s about what’s real.